IvanShestachenko/Project-Analysis-II/README.md

 # Project-Analysis-II

-This repository contains project analysis documentation that was produced as my team's coursework project within **FEL CTU B6B36SMP – Analysis and Modeling of Software Requirements** university course.
+This repository contains project analysis documentation that was produced as my team's coursework project within **CTU FEE B6B36SMP – Analysis and Modeling of Software Requirements** university course.
 The majority of content was created following the UML notation, using Enterprise Architect modelling tool.

 ---